L-Għanja tal-Poplu

+L-Għanja tal-Poplu (People's Ode Song Contest) is an annual Maltese festival celebrating original songs composed in the Maltese language.

+History

-L-Għanja tal-Poplu (People's Ode Song Contest) is a popular Maltese song competition first organized by Youth Travel Circle (YTC) on 5 May 1973 at the St. Albert College in Valletta.
-The founder of YTC is Rev. Maurice Mifsud.
+First organized by Youth Travel Circle (YTC) on 5 May 1973 at the St. Albert College in Valletta, the song has evolved into a prominent platform that promotes Maltese culture, language, and music by offering local composers, lyricists, and performers the opportunity to present their work to a wide audience.

+L-Għanja tal-Poplu was founded as a means to foster the creation and appreciation of original Maltese songs.
+From its inception, the festival was envisioned as a celebration of the Maltese language and culture, providing a space for both emerging and established artists to share their musical expressions.
+Over the decades, the event has maintained its commitment to artistic quality and originality while adapting to changing musical landscapes.

+Founded by Rev. Maurice Mifsud.
 Initially the contest had to register as YTC members.
 From 1987 onward, the contest took a national dimension.
 The competing songs are sung primarily in Maltese and are written either by the singers themselves or other songwriters.
 In the 1990s the contest started being transmitted on local television stations.
-This contest is today organised by the voluntary organisation L-Għanja tal-Poplu and is slso supported by Arts Council Malta.

-At present the competition is being organised in mid-summer in Pjazza Teatru Rjal with all the songs being accompanied by the Malta Concert Orchestra.
+Trophy

 The main trophy, in rosewood, citrus wood, brass and acrylic was designed by Donald Friggieri in 1987.
 It is awarded to the singer of the winning song, held for one year and then passed on to the singer of the winning entry the following year.